 Since World War II, the Region has experienced substantial growth, becoming a major port and increasing industrial activities during this time.
 Such rapid growth and development led to unsustainable land use combinations in portions of the Region.
-Such areas include those located in the south, southeastern, and border areas of the Region where residential areas and industrial zones were integrated.
+Such areas include those located in the south, southeastern, and border areas of the Region where "Infrastructure development in rural disadvantaged communities comes with an extensive and intricate set of challenges, and as such, we appreciate that the Regional Water Management Group has provided us with the flexible support necessary to address a web of issues and details that have arisen over three rounds of funding and eleven rural water resources projects.
+The collaborative partnership has proven invaluable for the communities that we serve."

+-Jennifer Hazard, RAC Member Representing Rural Community Assistance Corporation (2015-2018) and Alter Terra (2013-2015), DAC/EJ Caucus 2015-2018 residential areas and industrial zones were integrated.
 The location of homes and schools adjacent to industrial facilities has resulted in situations where communities are threatened by the past and present impacts of industrial pollution.
 Water-related impacts in such areas may include the deposition of airborne industrial and manufacturing contaminants into surface waters and the degradation of groundwater from land contamination.
 In addition, following World War II, establishment of a major port led to a boom of the shipbuilding and boating industries; these industries have contributed to pollution issues that continue to affect San Diego Bay.